 - Mouthwash with alcohol continues to be sold at supermarkets and convenience stores, 24 hours a day, after sales of liquor are prohibited.
 “Watch the mouthwash aisles on a Saturday night some time,” an alcoholic friend suggested.
 She was right.
 There was a run on the shelves, and the purchasers looked like the cast of “Barfly.”

-- Most people find the taste of mouthwashes so strong and medicine-like that they can’t imagine anyone wanting to drink them.
-Of course, they aren’t thinking like an alcoholic, who does not drink for taste.
+- Most people find the taste of mouthwashes so strong and medicinal that they can’t imagine anyone wanting to drink them.
+Of course, they aren’t thinking like alcoholic, who do not drink for taste.